Salvaterra de Miño: Name

 The town was simply known as Salvatierra until 1916, when the Spanish government renamed over 500 municipalities to prevent confusion caused by identical place names.
-(Note: The neighbouring municipality of Salceda also changed its name to Salceda de Caselas) As part of this effort, the town became Salvatierra de Miño (lit.
-Salvatierra by the Miño).
+As part of this effort, the town became Salvatierra de Miño (lit.
+Salvatierra of the Miño).
 In 1983, in accordance with the Law of Linguistic Normalisation, the government officially recognised the Galician spelling, Salvaterra de Miño, as the official name in both Galician and Spanish.

 Residents of Salvaterra are known as salvaterrenses.

 History

 On 24 May 991, Bermudo II donated the landholding of the valley of Salvatierra to the Archidiocese of Santiago de Compostela, a territory which he had inherited from his father Ordoño III.
 The area contained a number of small settlements, the largest of which was Lacitorium, later known as Lazoiro.
-In 1228, the settlement was renamed Salua terram (Salvatierra) when it was granted a municipal charter by Alfonso IX.
+In 1228, the settlement was renamed Salva terram (Salvatierra) when it was granted a municipal charter by Alfonso IX.
 The name change is believed to have been inspired by the monarch's tendency to adopt French-inspired place names, such as Bayonne (Baiona), Vienne (Viana do Bolo), and, in this case Sauveterre-de-Béarn.

 Between 1643 and 1659, Salvaterra was occupied by the Portuguese during the Restoration War.
 Diego García Sarmiento de Sotomayor, Count of Salvatierra, had entrusted his friend, the Portuguese Gregorio Lopes de Puja, with command of the castle while he fought in Extremadura.
 However, Puja betrayed him by handing it over to João Rodrigo de Vasconcelos e Sousa, Count of Castelo Melhor.
 On 15 August 1643, Vasconcelos crossed the Miño and took possession of the fortress encountering some resistance from the locals.
 Under Portuguese control, its defenses were significantly strengthened with the addition of new walls and bastions.